Nursing: Pre-Licensure (B.S.N.)

 Prerequisites: NURS 117, NURS 117L, NURS 262, and NURS 220 NURS 360 Psychiatric and Mental Health NursingThis theory course focuses on the knowledge, skills, values and meanings necessary for nursing care of and for clients with psychiatric and mental health disorders.
 Using an integrative approach, course content is based on the biological, psychological, and socio-cultural aspects of behavior disorders.

 Prerequisite(s): NURS 117, NURS 117L, NURS 220, NURS 262

-Pre-requisites: NURS 350; NURS 350C NURS 461 Pediatric NursingThis theory course focuses on the knowledge, skills, values, and meanings necessary for comprehensive nursing care of the pediatric client.
-A family-centered approach is used with emphasi s on child developmental stages and health promotion strategies for the child and family unit.
-Contemporary socio-cultural issues influencing the family unit are explored.
+Pre-requisites: NURS 350; NURS 350C NURS 460 Maternity and Newborn NursingThis theory course focuses on the knowledge, skills, values and meanings necessary for providing comprehensive nursing care for women, newborns, and their families duri ng pregnancy, childbirth and the postpartum period.
+A family-centered approach is used with emphasis on family developmental stages, family assessment and health promotion strategies for the family unit.
+Contemporary socio-cultural issues influencing the childbearing family unit are explored.

 Pre-requisites: NURS 350; NURS 350C